“What?” Brenda fell back into a chair. “What do you mean, you’re gay?”

 Neil insisted, “But I can’t talk about this?”

-“Why?”
-He laughed and asked, “What did you do, toilet paper someone’s house?”
+Jack asked, “Why?”
+He laughed and said, “What did you do, tie a string around a cat‘s tail?”

 He was relieved when Neil responded, “Yeah.”

 Neil felt a heavy weight leave his shoulders after telling his uncle about what happened with Owen in the barn.
 He also told him how Lucas and the others were starting to torment him at school.
 Jack seemed to get upset when Neil told him about the incident on the bus.
 He stood and turned on the overhead light.

 Neil winced when he knelt down and touched the knot on his forehead.
 He asked worriedly, “Does it hurt?”

 Neil grimaced and answered, “A little bit.
 Is it bad?
 I haven’t looked at it yet?”